Twitcher’s Patch: the Birding Blog of Hilton Head Island and Beyond

 Beneath So Kind a Sky: Edith Inglesby’s Summer in the Lowcountry

-Discover the poetic nature writing of Edith Inglesby in her 1968 book, A Corner of Carolina: The Four Seasons in Hilton Head Island, Beaufort and Bluffton.
+Discover the nature writing of Edith Inglesby in her 1968 book, A Corner of Carolina: The Four Seasons in Hilton Head Island, Beaufort and Bluffton.
 Explore her vivid summer chapter, “Beneath So Kind a Sky,” and learn about her life, literary style, and the birds of the South Carolina Lowcountry.